 Gandria's centre is charming and well preserved, where the building facades are reflected in the waters of Lake Ceresio.
-It is one of Ticino's most beautiful lakeside towns.
+It is one of Ticino's most beautiful lakeside villages.
 The buildings, tightly aligned, can be reached via stairways and alleyways.
 Some of the houses date back to the 16th and 17th centuries and are embellished with frescoes and stucco decorations.
 The village is comfortably accessible by boat from Lugano and is connected to two very enjoyable walks: the Sentiero di Gandria (Gandria trail) and the route that develops from the village's opposite bank, much appreciated in the summer for its grottos (taverns).

 Gandria is the last Swiss village before the Italian border.
 The mountaintops in front of it are already Italian territory, but the conglomeration of houses visible at their feet are still on Swiss soil: these are the Cantine di Gandria, the cellars where in the past local residents would store their wine, cured meats and cheeses.